 Google Analytics UTM tagging

 Google Analytics is by far the most used analytics tool.
 BuiltWith estimates that more than 80% of all websites worldwide use Google Analytics for measuring their website usage.
-Unfortunately, many of the people relying on Google Analytics for measuring their website traffic lack a good understanding of how it works and have not set it up correctly.
-Having a good Google Analytics setup is the cornerstone of a successful marketing program.
+Unfortunately, many of the people relying on Google Analytics for measuring their website traffic lack a good understanding of how it works and have not set up their UTMs correctly.
+Having a good Google Analytics setup (with proper UTM parameters) is the cornerstone of a successful marketing program.

-This article focuses on how to ensure the traffic you acquire to your site shows up correctly in Google Analytics.
+This article focuses on how to use UTMs to ensure the traffic you acquire to your site shows up correctly in Google Analytics.
 For more details on the ins and outs of Google Analytics we recommend the official Google Analytics Help Center.

 How Google Analytics knows where your visitors come from